osudrl/TeleJoy/joy/README.md

 Calls tryUsbInput() and sport_telemetry() if applicable so they can be constantly testing their inputs.

 It also turns off the onboard LED on the Teensy every 10 seconds.
 In `sport_telemetry()`, the led is turned back on, so if `sport_telemetry()` is never called because no more requests are coming in on the Serial3 UART, then the onboard LED will stay off.
-In the past, not following the expected SPORT protocol with the radio reciever would cause it to stop sending request packets- ending all telemetry data exchange.
+A past, bugged version of the joy sketch would not properly follow the expected SPORT protocol with the radio reciever, and the radio reciever would stop sending request packets- ending all telemetry data exchange.
 If this happens, there will be an indication by the onbard LED not lighting.

 ## Controller / SBUS Functions